 Burial Ground Lane

-Well Burial ground Lane is thought to be the possible site of a Saxon or Viking burial ground hence it`s name.
-Another interesting fact is that there is actually a more recent burial ground in Burial Ground Lane, begun in the early 19th century by a Anabaptist group who worshipped close by in a house called Bydews.
-It seems strange to me that they buried their dead on Burial Ground Lane, but there is a precedence for such things, sites of worship can be built on top of each other over and over again as though something has seeped in to the very ground.
+Burial ground Lane is thought to be the possible site of a Saxon or Viking burial ground hence it`s name.
+Another interesting fact is that there is actually a more recent burial ground in Burial Ground Lane, begun in the early 19th century by a Anabaptist group who worshiped close by in a house called Bydews.
+It seems strange to me that they buried their dead on Burial Ground Lane, but there is a precedence for such things, sites of worship can often be built on top of each other, over and over again as though something has seeped in to the very ground.